Kyran McManus (Lead Coach)

-Kyran has been a triathlete for around 16 years.
+Kyran has been a triathlete for around 20 years.
 From a young age he has predominantly been a swimmer.
 Moving into triathlon at the age of 12 led on to his selection for the national junior squad where he competed for 5 years.
-Since growing old and finding that magical first grey hair Kyran has turned his hand to coaching and obtained his level 2 UKCC triathlon coach in 2015.
-He also has a ridiculous obsession with pizza.
+Since growing old and finding that magical first grey hair Kyran has turned his hand to coaching and obtained his level 2 UKCC triathlon coach in 2015, and the British Triathlon High Performing Coach (Level 3) in 2022.

 Coming from a running background, Andy has been taking part in Triathlon for over two years and has raced for the club at Sprint, Olympic and Middle Distance level.
 He joined the Perth Triathlon Club coaching team in March 2017 and is keen to help club members improve their performance with triathlon specific training sessions.
 As well as triathlon he enjoys hillwalking, rock climbing and making sure everyone signs up to Strava!

 David was county and district champion on the running track before switching focus to volleyball where he was a member of the famous Kilmarnock team which won many national trophies in the late eighties and early nineties.
 On retiring from the court David returned to running on a recreational basis before discovering the sport of triathlon, completing his first triathlon on a mountain bike and swimming breast stroke.
 Triathlon has provided a variety of challenges and David has competed at all distances from novice to long distance.
 While taking part in events primarily for fun, David also enjoys the challenge preparing for events and the satisfaction from reaching new targets.
 David has recently completed the first stage of the triathlon coaching programme and is keen to help athletes of all abilities get the most out of the sport by coaching sessions or discussing ways to improve performance and helping athletes set and progress towards achieving their goals.